Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 Bugs found and not fixed:

-- Serve static assets with an efficient cache policy came up while running the lighthouse testing in Chrome Dev Tools.
-After looking researching this I believe it is beyond my knowledge base at the moment to resolve this.
+- Serve static assets with an efficient cache policy came up while running the lighthouse report in Chrome Dev Tools.
+After researching this I believe it is beyond my knowledge base at the moment to resolve this.

 - Serve images in next-gen formats, also came up in the lighthouse report.